Bran-Sun/Bran-Sun.github.io/project.md

 * Result: Users are able to write C program to draw objects with the OpenGL ES library.
 And the following picture is when we ran our codes on Raspi3.

 <img src="../public/img/rcore_driver.PNG" width="800" />

-## Past Projects
----
-#### GPU Sparse

-* Introduction: TACO(The Tensor Algebra Compiler) is a fast and versatile library for tensor algebra.
-We want to parallelize the computation of sparse tensor computation by unfolding every dimension of the tensor and segmentedly sorting them using GPU.

-* Result: our system performs seven times better than TACO(We optimized TACO by enabling it for multi-thread computation for sparse tensor) on computation speed.